 Insurance Risk Assessment Business License in Dubai: Cost and Requirements

 Dubai's financial services sector continues to expand at pace, and specialist insurance activities are among the fastest-growing segments within that ecosystem.
-For businesses focused on evaluating risk exposure and quantifying potential losses, obtaining an Insurance Risk Assessment and Damage Evaluation licence in Dubai South Business Hub Free Zone offers a structured, cost-effective route into one of the region's most dynamic markets.
-This article sets out everything you need to know about Activity Code 6621, from licence scope and setup costs to compliance obligations and strategic advantages.
+For businesses focused on evaluating risk exposure and quantifying potential losses, obtaining an Insurance Risk Assessment and Damage Evaluation license in Dubai South Business Hub Free Zone offers a structured, cost-effective route into one of the region's most dynamic markets.
+This article sets out everything you need to know about Activity Code 6621, from license scope and setup costs to compliance obligations and strategic advantages.

-What the Licence Covers
+What the License Covers

-Activity Code 6621 falls under the Financial category and is classified as a Business Licence.
+Activity Code 6621 falls under the Financial category and is classified as a Business License.
 It specifically authorises the holder to carry out risk and damage evaluation activities connected to insurance.
 This includes assessing the likelihood and financial impact of insurable events, inspecting damaged assets, preparing loss adjustment reports, and advising insurers or policyholders on the extent of claims.

 Evaluation of property, marine, motor, and liability risks on behalf of insurers